Home Windows 10 A Complete Guide to Windows 10 Registry Tweaks

 Many PC users deliberately avoid fiddling with the Registry, preferring to leave system tweaks to software such as CCleaner.

-Messing with the Registry can be risky, but it can also, yield impressive results.
+Messing with the Registry can be risky but can yield impressive results.

 HKEY_CURRENT_USER\Control Panel\Desktop